geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Now proud Albruno, mad that mortal knight
 So long with him sustained a doubtful light, 580

-Infuriate spoke : " Too long thy arts evade
+Infuriate spoke: " Too long thy arts evade
 " The fate impending on thy guilty head !
 " What spells secure thy mail ? what powerful charm
 " Eludes the vengeance of Albruno's arm ?